knuckleswtf/pastel/README.md

 - `language_tabs`: Array of languages to switch between in the code samples.
 Please list them in the same order your code blocks are.
 Supported languages for highlighting: `bash`, `csharp`, `go`, `java`, `javascript`, `php`, `python`, `ruby`.
 You can use other languages too, but you won't get syntax hghlighting.

 - `toc_footers`: Array of items to add below your table of contents.
 See [Slate's docs](https://github.com/slatedocs/slate/wiki/External-Links-in-the-ToC).

-- `search`: Set this to `true` if you'd like to include a search box above the table of contents so users can search through your headings (why wouldn't you?🙄).

 - `logo`: If you'd like to use a logo on the sidebar, set this to the path to the logo image file.
 Must be either a URL or a path relative to the docs destination from a browser.
 The image will have to fit in a 230px width box (the sidebar), so make sure it scales nicely.